ozlemtuncel/pols8810_spring2023/index.md

 ## Week 1

 ### Class materials
-> ✔️ Main Goal: Get familiar with matrix algebra and perform basic matrix algebra operations.
+> ✔️ Goal: Get familiar with matrix algebra and perform basic matrix algebra operations.

 [Week 1 Slides](docs/01Matrix.pdf)

 [Ozlem's notes from the class](docs/week1.md)

 ### Software and others
-> ✔️ Main Goal 1: Participate in Josh's R sessions to learn more about base R.
+> ✔️ Goal 1: Participate in Josh's R sessions to learn more about base R.

-> ✔️ Main Goal 2: Get familiar with LaTeX to typeset your problem sets.
+> ✔️ Goal 2: Get familiar with LaTeX to typeset your problem sets.

-> ⚠️ While it is not mandatory for you to got to Josh's R sessions, I highly recommend them!
+> ⚠️ Josh's workshops are not mandatory, but I highly recommend them!

 **Learning LaTeX**
 I encourage all of you to get familiar with **LaTeX** or similar kind of document preparation system to typset your problem sets.
 GSU offers online/in-person LaTeX course.
 I use Overleaf for typetting these sort of documents.
 Recently, I have been using Quarto in R and Phyton to typeset reports and presentations.
 Here are some useful links to learn LaTeX: